-For writers and artists who are neither university students nor UTSA alumni, we request a $5 submission fee.
-This fee helps us defray the costs of managing submissions and publishing the annual printed journal, as Sagebrush Review is entirely staffed by volunteers, and we depend on donations to keep us running.
-This fee does not guarantee personalized feedback or influence any decisions regarding the works that we wish to publish.
+This fee helps us defray the costs of managing submissions and publishing the annual printed journal, as Sagebrush Review is staffed by volunteers, and we depend on donations to keep us running.
+This fee does not guarantee personalized feedback or influence any decisions regarding the works published.

 Aesthetically, we are interested in poetry that engages us with descriptive images and lyrical sounds.
 We like poems that are written in free verse, blank verse, and other traditional forms equally.